 Note: Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you if you make a purchase through my affiliate link.
 Read my full disclosure policy here.

 Preventing viral infections seems to be everyone’s main concern right now.
-When you have young kids and babies to care for, viral infections like the Coronavirus can be scary and intimidating.
+When you have young kids and babies to care for, viral infections like the Coronavirus or even the flu can be scary and intimidating.
 Especially with all the information pouring in from the news and social media.

 Disclaimer: I am not a doctor nor am I your nurse.
 I cannot assess your situation enough to offer medical advice.
 If you have any concerns about your baby’s health, you should consult your physician.
 I am not liable for information included on this blog and cannot guarantee results.
 This post is for informational purposes only.